 - Salad in a jar with homemade honey mustard dressing

 - Instant pot quinoa and sausage with vegetables (a one-pot dinner!)

 If you enjoyed this recipe, let me know with a comment and a star rating below.
 And don't forget to share it on Facebook and save it on Pinterest for later!

-- 2 cups water or vegetable stock for cooking quinoa (see notes)
+- 2 cups water or vegetable broth - for cooking quinoa

 - 1 large cucumber